Henry Kravis: Kravis at Bear Stearns

 After working at various jobs in New York City's financial sector, he and his first cousin, George R. Roberts, joined the staff of Bear Stearns.
-There, they worked under the corporate finance manager, Jerome Kohlberg, Jr. They both became partners at Bear Stearns at very young ages, 30 and 31.
+There, they worked under the corporate finance manager, Jerome Kohlberg, Jr. They both became partners at Bear Stearns at young ages, 30 and 31, respectively.

 Working for Bear Stearns in the late 1960s and early 1970s, Kravis, alongside Kohlberg and Roberts, began a series of what they described as "bootstrap" investments.
 In the following years, Kohlberg and later Kravis and Roberts would complete a series of buyouts including Stern Metals (1965), Incom (a division of Rockwood International, 1971), Cobblers Industries (1971), and Boren Clay (1973) as well as Thompson Wire, Eagle Motors and Barrows through their investment in Stern Metals.
 Although they had a number of highly successful investments, the $27 million investment in Cobblers ended in bankruptcy.

 Kohlberg Kravis Roberts

 By 1976, tensions had built up between Bear Stearns and the trio of Kohlberg, Kravis and Roberts leading to their departure and the formation of Kohlberg Kravis Roberts (KKR) in that year.
-Most notably, Bear Stearns executive Cy Lewis had rejected repeated proposals to form a dedicated investment fund within Bear Stearns and Lewis took exception to the amount of time spent on outside activities.
+Notably, Bear Stearns executive Cy Lewis had rejected repeated proposals to form a dedicated investment fund within Bear Stearns and Lewis took exception to the amount of time spent on outside activities.

 Kohlberg invested $100,000 while Kravis and Roberts invested $10,000 each of their own capital in their new firm.
 Early investors in KKR included the Hillman Family and the Griffith family (who are also large shareholders in MGM and Warner Bros.
 Discovery).
 By 1978, with the revision of the ERISA regulations, the nascent KKR was successful in raising its first institutional fund with approximately $30 million of investor commitments.